+FIRST COVER Ferbam- $1\frac{1}{2}$ pounds, or Black rot

+(When shoots are Zineb-11⁄2 pounds

+4 to 8 inches long)

-Materials per 100 gallons To control Ferbam-11⁄2 pounds, or Zineb-11⁄2 pounds plus DDT (50% wettable)-11⁄2 pounds Black rot Berry moth black rot has been a serious problem, apply th 2 to 3 inches long, rather than delaying until th .
-Follow with an additional spray 10 days later give excellent control of black rot , but will incre- .
-In vineyards free of black rot carryover, you the shoots have grown 4 The use of ferbam or ease yeilds over the use Ferbam-11⁄2 pounds, or Zineb-11⁄2 pounds, or Fixed copper (11⁄2 pounds actual copper) with 6 pounds hydrated lime, or 4-4-100 bordeaux DDT (50% wettable) at 11⁄2 pounds when ferbam or zineb is used; increase DDT to 2 pounds when fixed copper or bordeaux is used.
-Black rot Berry moth, rose chafer Ferbam-11⁄2 pounds, or Zineb-11⁄2 pounds, or Fixed conner (11⁄2 pound actual conner) with Black rot Black rot, powdery 6 pounds of hydrated lime, or 4-4-100 bordeaux plus Black rot, powdery mildew, downy mil- dew Berry moth, leaf- Ferbam-11⁄2 pounds, or Zineb-11⁄2 pounds, or DDT (50% wettable)-11⁄2 pounds black rot has been a serious problem, apply th 2 to 3 inches long, rather than delaying until th .
-Follow with an additional spray 10 days later five excellent control of black rot, but will incre .
-In vineyards free of black rot carryover, you Ferbam-11⁄2 pounds, or Zineb-11⁄2 pounds, or Fixed copper (11⁄2 pounds actual copper) with 6 pounds hydrated lime, or 4-4-100 bordeaux DDT (50% wettable) at 11⁄2 pounds when ferbam or zineb is used; increase DDT to 2 pounds when fixed copper or bordeaux is used.
-Ferbam-11⁄2 pounds, or Zineb-11⁄2 pounds, or Fixed copper (11⁄2 pound actual copper) with 6 pounds of hydrated lime, or 4-4-100 bordeaux for Second | Berry moth, leafhopper, rose chafer
+In vineyards where black rol has been a serious problem, apply the first protective spray when the shoots are 2 to 3 inches long, rather than delaying until the shoots have grown 4 to 8 inches in length.
+Follow with an additional spray 10 days later.
+The use of ferbam or zineb will not only give excellent control of black rot, but will increase yeilds over the use of copper fungicides.
+In vineyards free of black rot carryover, you can omit this cover.

+SECOND COVER (Just as blossoms are opening) Ferbam-11⁄2 pounds, or Zineb-11⁄2 pounds, or Fixed copper (11⁄2 pounds actual copper) with 6 pounds hydrated lime, or 4-4-100 bordeaux DDT (50% wettable) at 11⁄2 pounds when ferbam or zineb is used; increase DDT to 2 pounds when fixed copper or bordeaux is used.
+Black rot Berry moth THIRD COVER (Immediately after Ferbam-11⁄2 pounds, or Zineb-11⁄2 pounds, or Black rot Bloom) Fixed copper (11⁄2 pound actual copper) with 6 pounds of hydrated lime, or 4-4-100 bordeaux Black rot, powdery mildew, downy mil- dew The same insecticide as suggested for Second Cover.
+Berry moth, leaf- hopper, rose chafer